great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 Let's take a moment to explain some of the contents of the configuration we have just cloned.

 ### Airflow configuration file (airflow/.env)
 - The first 3 variables under `# Meta-Database` set the PostgreSQL credentials for Airflow's metadata storage.
-Note that this database is strictly for Airflow to store its metadata and it’s not the same PostgreSQL database that we will be using for storing our actual data.
+Note that this database is strictly for Airflow to store its metadata and it’s not the same PostgreSQL database that you will be using for storing the actual data.
 You should change any default usernames and passwords like this for a production environment.
-- `AIRFLOW__CORE__EXECUTOR` : Because we are running this locally, we are using the `LocalExecutor`, but in production you would typically use a remote executor like the Celery Executor or the Kubernetes Executor.
+- `AIRFLOW__CORE__EXECUTOR` : Because you will be running this locally, this is set up to use the `LocalExecutor`, but in production you would typically use a remote executor like the Celery Executor or the Kubernetes Executor.
 - `AIRFLOW__DATABASE__SQL_ALCHEMY_CONN`: This is a connection string to the Airflow metadata database mentioned above.
 Similar to the first bullet, the last 2 variables set the credentials you’ll need to login to the airflow webserver.

 ### Airflow Dockerfile
-- Here we use the official airflow image as a base image and install the GX airflow provider so Airflow can interact with GX.
+- Here you will use the official airflow image as a base image.

 ### dbt Project Template
-- We included the [jaffle shop](https://github.com/dbt-labs/jaffle-shop) template project from GitHub that has all of the configuration files we need to get started, but we needed to tweak some of the settings from the example project.
+- The [jaffle shop](https://github.com/dbt-labs/jaffle-shop) template project has been included from GitHub that has all of the configuration files you will need to get started, but some of the settings have been tweaked from the example project.
-- We added a `.env` file to store the credentials needed to connect to PostgreSQL.
+- The `.env` file has been added to store the credentials needed to connect to PostgreSQL.
-- Next, we told our dbt project to use a default profile containing the credentials needed to connect to our PostgreSQL database.
-We use dbt Jinja syntax here to pass in sensitive credentials from our .env file.
+- The dbt project has been configured to use a default profile containing the credentials needed to connect to our PostgreSQL database.
+The dbt Jinja syntax is used here to pass in sensitive credentials from the .env file.

 ### dbt Dockerfile
-- Inside the `dbt.Dockerfile`, we tell Docker to copy our dbt folder into the container and install dbt dependencies.
-In this case, we install dbt-postgres since we are using PostgreSQL as our database.
+- Inside the `dbt.Dockerfile`, Docker is instructed to copy the dbt folder into the container and install dbt dependencies.
+In this case, dbt-postgres is installed since you will be using PostgreSQL as the database.
-- We added a line (line 11) to export the credentials from our credentials file when we connect to the Docker container.
+- Line 11 has been added to export the credentials from our credentials file when we connect to the Docker container.
 This is not the only way to achieve this, but just one example.
-- We install ssh which will allow us to run an ssh server inside this container so that we can connect to this container via ssh from other containers.
-We expose the port 22 because that is the default port that SSH expects to use.
-Finally, we run a command to tell ssh that our ssh key is authorized so we don’t have to deal with any verification prompts when interacting programmatically.
+- ssh is installed, which will allow you to run an ssh server inside this container so that you can connect to this container via ssh from other containers.
+Port 22 is exposed because that is the default port that SSH expects to use.
+Finally, a command is run to tell ssh that our ssh key is authorized so you don’t have to deal with any verification prompts when interacting programmatically.

 ### Great Expectations Dockerfile
-- We instruct Docker to install a few libraries we will need for GX and for it to interact with PostgreSQL.
+- Docker is instructed to install a few libraries you will need for GX and for it to interact with PostgreSQL.

 ### Docker Compose File
-There’s a lot to unpack here, so we will cover the main points:
+There’s a lot to unpack here, these are the main points:
-- Starting on line 97, you’ll notice that Airflow is a collection of 4 different services: an initialization service (run the first time we run the service), a webserver (the website we connect to to see our pipelines), a scheduler, and a PostgreSQL backend (stores metadata about pipelines).
+- Starting on line 97, you’ll notice that Airflow is a collection of 4 different services: an initialization service (run the first time you run the service), a webserver (the website you will connect to to see our pipelines), a scheduler, and a PostgreSQL backend (stores metadata about pipelines).
-- For each service, we are defining the Docker image to use (some we made, some are on DockerHub), environment variables to pass into the container, and which services are dependent on each other.
-For example, we need our airflow-postgres service to be running before we can start the webserver and scheduler services.
+- For each service, the Docker image is defined to use, environment variables to pass into the container, and which services are dependent on each other.
+For example, the airflow-postgres service needs to be running before the webserver and scheduler services can start.
-- On line 159, you will see a network section where we define a default network for all of the services to communicate on.
-This also allows us to use the service names as the host name in credentials instead of an ip address.
+- On line 159, you will see a network section where a default network is defined for all of the services to communicate on.
+This also allows you to use the service names as the host name in credentials instead of an ip address.
-- Finally, on line 165, we specify Docker secrets to show how to securely pass in our ssh keys into the containers that will use them.
+- Finally, on line 165, Docker secrets is specified to show how to securely pass in our ssh keys into the containers that will use them.

 ## Generate SSH Keys
 You will need to generate a key pair that you will use in our Docker services to securely authenticate with each other.
 You can read more about how SSH keys work [here](https://www.foxpass.com/blog/learn-ssh-keys-in-minutes/).